AtelierArith/GomalizingFlow.jl/README.md

 $ julia --project=@. begin_training.jl cfgs/example3d.toml
 ```

-After training, `result/<config.toml>/trained_model.bson` is created.
-You can resotre the file on Julia session something like this:
+After training, we'll find `result/<config.toml>/trained_model.bson` is created.
+You can resotre the file in another Julia session something like this:

 ```julia
 julia> using BSON: @load